-Note: Every time you purchase and download content from Shutterstock (be it on-demand or with a subscription), a license is issued on the account holder's name.
-You can verify whose name the licenses for video content will be under, in your account settings on Shutterstock.
+Note: Every time you purchase and download content from Shutterstock (be it on-demand or with a subscription), a license is issued in the account holder's name.
+You can verify whose name the licenses for video content will be under in your account settings on Shutterstock.
 Additionally, know that the personal account still lets you download content for commercial use.

 We are Analysing the Video License Specifically

-Shutterstock started out as an image license provider, but now has a dedicated sub section for images, one for video, and one for audio content.
+Shutterstock started out as an image license provider but now has a dedicated sub-section for stock photography, one for video, and one for audio content.
 Each one of these online media types has its own licensing terms.